 Number 1 – PETE (Polyethylene terephthalate):

-Soda bottles, water bottles, cooking oil bottles, and medicine containers.
+Soda bottles, water bottles, condiment bottles, etc.

 Number 2 – HDPE (High-density Polyethylene):